 Biblical archaeology is the science of investigating and recovering remains of past cultures that can validate, or at least shed new light on, the biblical narrative.
 Biblical archaeology involves the study of architecture, language, literature, art, tools, pottery and many other items that have survived the ravages of time.
 For almost two hundred years, those who study biblical archaeology have been working in the Middle East in their quest to recover the past.
 There have been thousands of archaeological finds that have advanced the study greatly, but some are more significant than others.
 Some of these finds have been the Dead Sea Scrolls, the Tel Dan Inscription, the Caiaphas Ossuary, the Crucified Man, the Ketef Hinnom Amulets, the House of God Ostracon, and the Pilate Inscription.
 Let’s briefly look at each one of these to see why they are significant.

-Dead Sea Scrolls: One of the most important finds of in the field of biblical archaeology is the discovery of the Dead Sea Scrolls in 1947 in the Qumran area on the northwest shore of the Dead Sea.
+Dead Sea Scrolls: One of the most important finds in the field of biblical archaeology is the discovery of the Dead Sea Scrolls in 1947 in the Qumran area on the northwest shore of the Dead Sea.
 There are approximately 900 documents and fragments that comprise the find.
 The scrolls predate A.D.
 100 and include a complete copy of the book of Isaiah.
-The significance of the find is the age of the documents and the astonishing lack of variants to documents that have been most trustworthy such as the Masoretic Text, Codex Vaticanus and the Codex Sinaiticus.
+The significance of the find is the age of the documents and the astonishing lack of variants to documents that have been most trustworthy such as the Masoretic Text, Codex Vaticanus, and Codex Sinaiticus.
 The vast majority of the variants (about 99 percent) are punctuation or spelling errors.
 Incredibly, none of the variants changed the meaning of the text, nor did they contain any significant theological differences.
 This gives us the assurance that the text we have today in our Bible is the same as the early church had two thousand years ago.
 No other secular manuscripts can make the same claim.

 Tel Dan Inscription: This stone tablet contains an inscription that is the first reference to the Davidic dynasty outside of the Bible.
 It was erected by Hazael, king of Aram, which is present-day Syria.
 The inscription makes reference to a military victory and corresponds to the biblical account in 2 Chronicles 22.
-This inscription dates to the 9th century B.C., thus giving us accurate dating to the Davidic dynasty as well verifying its existence.
+This inscription dates to the 9th century B.C., thus giving us accurate dating to the Davidic dynasty as well as verifying its existence.
 This is the only extra-biblical reference to the House of David that has been discovered to date.

 Caiaphas Ossuary: An ossuary is a stone or pottery box in which the remains of a deceased person are buried (an ancient casket).
 The Caiaphas Ossuary bears the inscription “Yeosef bar Qafa” and is dated to the second temple period.
 Yeosef (Joseph) was the son of Caiaphas.
 This verifies that there was a high priest at the time of Jesus and his name was Caiaphas.
 Caiaphas was the priest that presided over the false trial of Jesus (Matthew 26:57-67).